Historical Archive

 Reassurance as a Means of Analytic Technique

 A strikingly modern paper arguing that reassurance isn't a failure of technique.
 Reassurance as a way to dose anxiety, support the ego, acknowledge reality, and make interpretation possible when a patient is too frightened, distrustful, or overwhelmed to use it.
+This is a lovely paper that threads theory and very likely personal experience with having every phastasy made into evidence--the author is the daughter of Melanie Klein.

 In the novel, this paper gives Eleanor humane but dangerous professional language for what she already wants to do: answer the patient, ease panic, bend the frame, and believe that analytic care can include a real human response.
 It also highlights the conflict with Victor, who sees exactly how easily reassurance can become gratification, rescue, or enactment.